CodingPerson/OSET/README.md

 ## Quickly Reproduce

 We provide all generated pseudo unknown-type instances in the folder `checkpoints`.
-Based on these instances, you can run the following command to reproduce the results of <dataset_name>.
+Based on these instances, you can run the following command to reproduce the results.

 ```
 python train_weight_llm.py --data <dataset_name> --unknown_flag True --contrast True --lamb 0.1